KYUSDA/church-system/README.md

 yarn install
 if your using yarn package manager

-6. Start the server.
+6. Start the React App.
 Use

 npm Start